ZhouYuxuanYX/Unsupervised-Deep-Learning-Framework-for-Anomaly-Detection-in-Time-Series-/README.md

 * **Variational 1D Convolutional Auto-encoder**: reconstruct the given segment as input

 ## Models for offline settings

 In the offline settings, **Wavenet** and **LSTM** are employed to do the so-called in-sample prediction, that is to say, do prediction on the training data, in order to compare the difference, based on which anomaly scores could be calculated.

+## Search Hyperparameter

+The Hyperparameters are all saved in a json file, in order to configure and record the hyperparameter settings for one expreriment automatically and efficiently.
+In addition, a Parameter class is created, so that at each iteration of the grid search, the settings could be updated and saved into a related json file, under the test subdirectory.
+Take a look at **search_hyperparameters.py** for details.

+## Metrics Aggregation

+In order to have an overview of the experiments results with different hyperparameter settings, the variants of one hyperparamter are compared via one or more user-defined metrics.
+And **metrics_aggregation.py** helps to aggregate these results automatically during grid search, creating a table summerizing the metrics values.